Is a Furniture Protection Plan Worth It?

 The Recliner Mechanism

-What happened: The recliner mechanism on a $1,400 power recliner failed in year three — past the manufacturer's one-year warranty.
+What happened: The mechanism on a $1,400 power recliner failed in year three — past the manufacturer's one-year warranty.

 Marker on the Dining Chair